quicwg/base-drafts/draft-ietf-quic-transport.md

 limits or alter any values that might be violated by the client with its 0-RTT data.
-In particular, a server that accepts 0-RTT data MUST NOT set values for the following parameters ({{transport-parameter-definitions}}) that are smaller than the remembered value of those parameters.
+In particular, a server that accepts 0-RTT data MUST NOT set values for the following parameters ({{transport-parameter-definitions}}) that are smaller than the remembered value of the parameters.

 * initial_max_data
 * initial_max_stream_data_bidi_local